This article gives you detailed examples showing how to use Ancestry hints when building your family tree.

 Unless you actually recognize someone’s likeness, it’s difficult to corroborate family photos when evaluating Ancestry hints.
 You may be thinking that people aren’t going to upload the wrong photos to their relatives.
 The tree owner may even have gone to the trouble of adding a description that names everybody in a group photo (a massive thank you to those who do so).

 The problem is that you don’t know if the photo comes from the cherished family album of the tree owner.
 The hint may be to a low-quality tree that was built through blind acceptance of hints from everywhere.
 The tree entry may even represent your relative, but the photo may be incorrectly associated.

 Starting a messaging conversation with the tree owner is the best way to go about corroboration.
 Some will cheerfully admit that they downloaded the photo from another tree they can’t remember, and they’re not sure themselves about the provenance.
 But there are others who will give a full account of the photo’s origins.
-See the chapter on getting answers to your Ancestry messages for some help here.
+Read our article on getting answers to your Ancestry messages for some help here.

 The ownership trail problem

 But then there’s the problem of tracing the original uploader to message with questions.
 Often, you can’t.
 Many people download photos from a tree and upload them to their own, which breaks the citation trail.

 I don’t want to be entirely negative about photo hints.
 Photos that are document scans can offer huge value.
 Look out for newspaper scans, usually of obituaries.
 Now you can get to work on names and dates to evaluate!

 There is also a benefit from people copying photos into their trees.
 When you’ve been around long enough, you’ll start getting hints to photos that look rather familiar.
 Yep, they’ve been copied from your own tree, and Ancestry is serving them back to you.